crazy-djactor/github_graphql_repoinfo/README.md

 * OWNER=github user (For my case, it is crazy-djactor)

 *****
-In constAPI there are some constants for running script.
+In constAPI.py there are some constants for running script.

 * sample_repo = "amazon_for_test"
 * sample_search_string = "DJANGO_SETTINGS_MODULE"